 Tracing a route along the beautiful McKenzie River, with two spectacular waterfalls, a lake so pristine its called Clear Lake, lava flows, old growth forest, numerous log bridges and the aquamarine colored Tamolitch Pool where the the river flows from an underground lava tube, the McKenzie River Trail run is 31 miles on one of the prettiest trails in America.
 The race offers runners a technically challenging course with only moderate elevation gains and the inspiration of some of Oregon's most breathtaking scenery.

-The 2015 race will be the 28th annual running of the McKenzie River Trail Run, making it Oregon's oldest ultra run.
-The race is proud to be part of the Oregon Trail Series.
+The 2017 race will be the 30th annual running of the McKenzie River Trail Run, making it Oregon's oldest ultra run.
 Net proceeds from the race are used to support the McKenzie Community Track and other McKenzie Bridge area non profits.
-The event is operated under a special use permit from the Willamette National Forest and is an equal opportunity provider.
+The event is operated by Coburg Hills Running LLC under a special use permit from the Willamette National Forest and is an equal opportunity provider.

 Aid and Drop Bags